 Define your collector

-Click Generate snippet to continue.
+Click Generate collector to continue.

 Define collector